 - An apt analogy is good and has the additional advantage that it can be intricately incorporated in the body of the speech. - A visual episode which clearly relates to the topic can be very effective.
 Thus, a speech on "Should public workers be allowed to strike?" could begin with a vivid description of striking firemen watching a block of buildings burn to the ground.
-Visual imagery will be remembered after words may be forgotten. - A startling statistic or example grabs the audience's attention, but it must be relevant to the topic to be effective. - A humorous anecdote gets attention very effectively, but its appropriateness to the remainder of the speech must be clear. - A personal experience can be effective if it suits the speaker's style and the topic. - A quotation can often be used effectively. - A reference to current circumstances or an historical event can work well to get attention if the connection or relationship between the reference and the topic is clear. - A rhetorical question may cause the audience to think about the topic.
+Visual imagery will be remembered after words may be forgotten. - A startling statistic or example grabs the audience's attention, but it must be relevant to the topic to be effective. - A humorous anecdote or relevant news story gets attention very effectively, but its appropriateness to the remainder of the speech must be clear.
+Jokes (appropriate) from late-night comedian monologues are popular examples. - A personal experience can be effective if it suits the speaker's style and the topic. - A quotation can often be used effectively. - A reference to current circumstances or an historical event can work well to get attention if the connection or relationship between the reference and the topic is clear. - A rhetorical question may cause the audience to think about the topic.